What will your birthday present be?

-When detecting for coins, relics or jewellery, use your imagination – anywhere people are likely to have left things behind – you are likely to make good finds!
+When detecting for coins, relics or jewelry, use your imagination – anywhere people are likely to have left things behind – you are likely to make good finds!
 Also, don’t forget the places right under your feet; you never know what you might dig up even in your own backyard.
-To help get you started here is a list of locations that are generally more productive for finding coins, relics or jewellery:
+To help get you started here is a list of locations that are generally more productive for finding coins, relics or jewelry:

 - Showgrounds and racecourses

 - Picnic areas

 - Swimming holes

 - Sports grounds

 There is still plenty of treasure to be found in many interesting locations around the world.

 The best places to detect for gold nuggets are where gold has previously been found, and surrounding areas with similar geology.
 So again, do your research to find out about historic goldfields.
 Such as:

 - Old diggings (areas where prospectors dug for gold in the 1800s)

 - In or near streams where gold can be panned